Forensic psychology: Police interrogations and false confessions

-Forensic psychologists study how certain police interrogation methods can lead to false confessions, especially from people who are vulnerable.
-Research shows that long interrogations, high-pressure tactics, and presenting false evidence can cause innocent people to confess to crimes they didn't commit.
-People who are young, tired, confused, or have mental health or cognitive issues are more likely to be affected by these situations.
+Forensic psychologists study how certain police interrogation methods can contribute to false confessions, particularly among vulnerable populations.
+Research shows that lengthy interrogations, coercive interrogation techniques, sleep deprivation, and false evidence being presented can increase the likelihood of an innocent individual confessing to a crime they did not commit.
+Individuals who are juveniles, have intellectual or developmental disabilities, suffer from mental illness, or contain higher suggestibility and compliance are at a higher risk for providing false confessions, typically to escape intense investigations (Kassin et al., 2010).
+False confessions can be divided into three categories: voluntary, compliant, and internalized (persuaded) confessions; which vary depending on the psychological state of the individual, level of internal belief regarding the confession, and degree of pressure experienced (Gudjonsson, 2003).
+Research also demonstrates that false confessions can also contribute to psychological distress and can influence legal decision making from investigators, prosecutors, judges, and juries (Kassin et al., 2010).

-Another important focus is assessing the risk of violence in stalking and obsessional harassment cases.
+Another important focus of forensic psychology is assessing the risk of violence in stalking and obsessional harassment cases.
 Studies have found that prior relationships, threats, and certain behavioral patterns can significantly increase the chance of violence.
 Forensic psychologists also examine eyewitness memory and identification.
 Research has shown that confirming feedback after a mistaken identification can cause a witness to become more confident while decreasing the accuracy of their memory.
-Tools like eye-tracking add new methods for understanding cognitive and behavioral responses related to criminal behavior.
-For example, eye-tracking studies have been used to assess patterns of visual attention in individuals with paraphilic disorders, helping provide additional data for risk evaluations in criminal investigations.
+New technology like eye-tracking add new methods for understanding cognitive and behavioral responses associated with criminal behavior and forensic risk assessments.

-Some common strategies used by police like lying about evidence, offering lighter punishment for confessing, or acting sympathetic can confuse suspects or make them feel like confessing is the best or only option, even if they are innocent.
-Forensic psychologists try to understand why this happens and how to prevent it.